 Place the bait tray at the rear of the trap, between the trip plate and the rear door, using a piece of tape to secure it to the newspaper.
 If the trap is placed lengthwise against a wall, fence or some other structure, you can provide an added measure of protection against having a clever cat steal the bait by putting the bait tray against the protected side of the trap.

 “I like to smash my bait — as opposed to placing it on a tray.
 I put the bait directly on the ground and then smash my trap on top of it.
 This helps with some clever cats who can reach the bait without triggering the trip plate, as it forces them to work harder.
 And I always tuck my trap covers under all sides of the trap except the entry door.
 This prevents cats from stealing my smashed bait from outside the trap.”

-- Bethany Heins, local program cities manager, Best Friends Animal Society
+- Bethany Heins, senior manager regional programs, Best Friends Animal Society

 Once the traps are properly baited, take them to the trapping site — most likely the cats’ regular feeding area.
 (If the regular feeding area is noisy or unusually busy, you may need to place the traps in a more discreet location nearby.)
 Place the traps on the ground, making certain they are stable and will not rock or tip.
 Avoid placing traps out in the open, where cats would likely feel vulnerable and nervous.
 Instead, place the traps lengthwise against a wall, fence or other barrier or under a bush.